compatriot/compatriot/README.md

 * Have more and better tests
 * Find the largest, darkest contiguous region in the image diff and have a threshold of pass/fail based on that
 * Perform better on the image processing (by sampling/resizing, using oily_png, etc)
-* Given a list of URLs/paths to visit, will take a screenshot of each and display which URL it came from in the index
-* Given a test command that uses capybara, runs those tests and takes screenshots
 * Automatically compare the screenshots across browsers and flags those that are more than some configurable threshold different
-* Allow configuration of which browsers to use
-* Connect to virtual machines so that you don't have to have all the browsers on the machine you're running the tests on
 * Steal some of VCR's relish rake tasks